jasonrdsouza/jasonrdsouza.github.io/web/post/sorting.md

-the real running time is `O(kn)`, where `k` is the size (length of the representation) of the values, and for arbitrarily large values, `k` can grow to be of `log(n)` size, so it can be argued that the real asymptotic complexity of a bucketing sort is still `O(nlogn)`, but we’ll leave that particular exploration for another post.
+the real running time is `O(kn)`, where `k` is the size (length of the representation) of the values, and for arbitrarily large values, `k` can grow to be of `log(n)` size, so it can be argued that the real asymptotic complexity of a bucketing sort is still `O(nlogn)`, but we'll leave that particular exploration for another post.

 For most cases where it is practical, a bucketing sort is a nice speed win,